-For a competent insight into natural language, the inquiry refers to human communication as an interplay of personal and inter-individual qualities.
-Psycholinguistics to be the framework of the intended quest, feedback is studied for language acquisition and use, the discourse further to regard influence by feedback deficit on locution.
-Natural and principled occurrence to become affirmed with regard to human neural and psychological functioning, feedback reliance shall be argued to approximate a drive, the relevant instinct to be that for self-preservation.
+For a competent insight into natural language, the inquiry also refers to human communication.
+Psycholinguistics to provide the framework for the intended quest, feedback is studied for language acquisition and use, the discourse further to regard influence by feedback deficit on locution.
+Natural and principled occurrence to become affirmed for human neural and psychological function, feedback reliance shall be argued to approximate a drive, the relevant instinct to be that for self-preservation.
 In this view to human information processing, feedback would have the role of an initiating, mediating, and modeling factor.

 ■→Chapter 1.
 Neurophysiology of feedback 1.1.
 Feedback in the single neuron; 1.2.
 Space and time in neural communication; 1.3.
 Human systemic dynamics; 1.4.
 A reflex arc; 1.5.
 Human reflex and voluntary behavior; 1.6.
 Relevant neuro-motor patterns; 1.7.
 Sensory compensation; 1.8.
 The pool model for internal balance; 1.9.
 Signal specificity and the human brain.

 Natural language remains a scope of skill unmatched by artificial parsing.
 Sophia is only an input-output device, capable of trading lexical items and responding with verbal routines.

 I have never been interested in robotics and Sophia remains an it to me, a thing with a female name.
 I do not understand why the United Arab Emirates granted citizenship to an emulation of human personality.